MERLCenter/MERL-Center-public/Contributing.md

 <img width="1258" alt="EditFile" src="https://user-images.githubusercontent.com/12953652/126375993-89b76420-766e-4df2-9f55-d117f35bd7d9.png">

 3. Make your changes and click the `Commit changes` button.
 This will open a pull request and automatically assign the `CodeOwners` team to review.
 You can also assign a specific individual you want to review your changes, such as the author of the original post.
-4. After your pull request has been merged, your content will be live on the repo immediately and on the (forthcoming) MERL Center website shortly.
+4. After your pull request has been merged, your content will be live on the repo immediately and on the [MERL Center](https://merlcenter.org) website shortly.
 The CodeOwner may request changes before merging.

 ### Formatting Options for Learning Content
 - One author vs multiple authors
 - One tag vs multiple authors
-- Dates must be in DD/MM/YYYY (TBC)
+- Dates must be in DD/MM/YYYY

 ### Adding Pictures to Your Learning Content
 _coming soon_